OHI-Science/ohi-science.github.io/_posts/2018-11-06-fellowship-demystifying-pressures-ohicore.md

 `ohicore` is integral in taking the prepared data and turning it into OHI scores, and before the creation of the pkgdown site, constituted a bit of a blind-spot in the score-calculation pipeline.
 Much has been written about the [philosophy behind open (data) science](http://ohi-science.org/news/importance-of-open-data-science-tools), and I find that stuff fascinating, but that is another rabbit hole for another day.
 Suffice it to say, we had identified this as an opportunity to decrease energy and time required for folks new to the project to comprehend the calculation of OHI scores.
 So, back to the matter at hand: how did I create said website?

-`pkgdown` makes is quite easy for you, assuming you’ve followed best-practices ([this article](https://www.r-bloggers.com/building-a-website-with-pkgdown-a-short-guide/) and [this one](https://enpiar.com/2017/12/18/integrating-pkgdown-with-your-personal-website/) are great guides to get started).
+`pkgdown` makes is quite easy for you, assuming you’ve followed best-practices. ([This article](https://www.r-bloggers.com/building-a-website-with-pkgdown-a-short-guide/) and [this one](https://enpiar.com/2017/12/18/integrating-pkgdown-with-your-personal-website/) are great guides to get started.
 All that’s required is a README, `roxygen` documentation that -- since you are of course following best-practices -- you have already have written into your R functions, and a few additional files including a yml file that tell `pkgdown` how to organize things.
 Calling pkgdown::build_site() draws on `roxygen` and `devtools` (so first confirm those packages are installed), and voila you have an off-the-shelf `pkgdown` site.
 It’s never as straightforward as just that though, and it took a little tinkering, documentation revision, etc. to get to the final version.

 <br>